It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - One of the bosses in Beat Blades Haruka is a tanuki named Gokudarou.
 If Narika loses to him, he transforms into her and rapes her.
 If Haruka loses to him, she experiences the extent of his size firsthand.

-- The Super Nintendo game Mystical Ninja has a tanuki marking checkpoints between action stages.
+- The Legend of the Mystical Ninja has a tanuki marking checkpoints between action stages.

 - Comic Bakery has a bunch of tanuki trying to eat the bread and generally disrupt things.